Ultimate Franklin Real Estate Investing Guide for 2026

 Wholesaling

-As a real estate wholesaler, you sign a purchase contract to buy a home that some other investors will want.
-A real estate investor then “buys” the contract from you.
-The seller sells the home to the investor not the real estate wholesaler.
-You are selling the rights to the contract, not the house itself.
+As a real estate wholesaler, you enter a sale and purchase agreement to buy a property that other investors will want.
+But you do not purchase the house: after you have the property under contract, you get an investor to take your place for a price.
+The property is bought by the investor, not the real estate wholesaler.
+You are selling the rights to buy the property, not the property itself.

 Factors to Consider